hashi0203/image-captioning/README.md

 # Image Captioning

-This application is to train, validate and infer image captioning.
+This application is to train, evaluate and infer image captioning.
 Image captioning takes images as input and return the caption of the images as output.
 This program is based on "Show and Tell: A Neural Image Caption Generator" by Vinayls et al. (ICML2015), and implemented using "Pytorch".